NHOrus/srwq-compilation/episode-11.md

 Latooni sighs and walks off, leading the two of you into the city.

 Dodging samba dancers, dodgy food stalls, and wayward drunken revellers, you eventually arrive at a non-descript office building on the outskirts of one of the nicer districts.
-The building obviously has tenants, being intruigingly furnished from what you see in the windows, but there are no signs of life and no answers from the doorbell.
+The building obviously has tenants, being intriguingly furnished from what you see in the windows, but there are no signs of life and no answers from the doorbell.

 Latooni sighs.
 "They should be more responsible than this.
-They must not even realise what happened yesterday, to be going off like this."
+They must not even realize what happened yesterday, to be going off like this."

 "Oh well, nothing else for it, we'll just have to brave the crowds.
 Better get started, its nearly nighttime."